-There is no denying that small businesses cost an arm and a leg to run, manage or keep alive.
+There is no denying that small businesses cost an arm and a leg to run, manage, or keep alive.
 One of the biggest causes of headaches might be energy and your business energy costs.

 Here are several ways to help your business lower energy expenses.

 Energy audits are performed to show you what your baseline use is for energy.

 Check to see if your electric utility company offers a free audit for your area.